swergroup/uploadplus/readme.txt

 UploadPlus can also transliterate filenames.
 You can preview settings in the media settings page without uploading files.

-= FAQ =

-= Is this plugin supported? =

-We'll try our best to support it on the [support forum](http://wordpress.org/support/plugin/page2cat).
-If you rely on this plugin for commercial purposes please get in touch with our [helpdesk](http://swergroup.zendesk.com).

 = Credits =

 GPL&copy; 2008+ [SWERgroup siti internet Torino](http://swergroup.com/sviluppo/siti-internet-torino/)

+== Frequently Asked Questions ==

+= Is this plugin supported? =

+We'll try our best to support it on the [support forum](http://wordpress.org/support/plugin/page2cat) but we can't assure response time.
+If you rely on this plugin for production websites and you can't have an answer please get in touch with our [helpdesk](http://swergroup.zendesk.com): open source plugins support starts from $5/hour, 24h turnaround response time (please note we are GMT+1).

 == Screenshots ==